 Setting up of a total station

-- The basic steps involved in setting up are tripod setup, leveling, and instrument focusing.
+- The basic steps involved in setting up are tripod setup, levelling, and instrument focusing.

 - The tripod legs are placed firmly on the ground with equidistant legs with the head position above the survey point.

 - The total station is placed on the tripod.
-It is fixed, and secured using a centering screw.
+It is fixed and secured using a centring screw.

 - The next step is to sharpen the optical plummet towards the survey point.
-On sharpening, the optical plummet reticle centers the survey point.
+On sharpening, the optical plummet reticle centres the survey point.

-- The bubble is adjusted to the center by levelling foot screws
+- The bubble is adjusted to the centre by levelling foot screws

-- The time taken for leveling the equipment depend on the skill of the operator.
-However, leveling is the topmost activity to maintain the accuracy of measurements.
+- The time taken for levelling the equipment depend on the skill of the operator.
+However, levelling is the topmost activity to maintain the accuracy of measurements.

 - Adjust the plate level by loosening the horizontal clamp.
 The equipment is parallel to levelling foot screw.

-- Turn the instrument at 90 degree and leveled using 3rd leveling screw.
+- Turn the instrument at 90 degrees and level using a 3rd levelling screw.

 - Subsequently, turn on the instrument.

-- Select the tilt function from the opening window followed by adjusting the foot level screw and center the bubble.
+- Select the tilt function from the opening window followed by adjusting the foot level screw and centre the bubble.

-- Rotate the instrument at 90 degree.
+- Rotate the instrument at 90 degrees.
 Repeat the process.

-- Finally, adjust the ring and focus the telescope to the target point.
+- Finally, adjust the ring and focus the telescope on the target point.

 Advantages of Total station

-There are a lot of advantages of total station as follows.
+There are a lot of advantages of total station as mentioned below

 - High precision and accuracy.